marcostx/BoVW-LSTM/README.md

 The feature extraction consists of:

-1. Extracting local features of all the dataset dataset
+1. Extracting local features of all datasets
 2. Generating a codebook of visual words with clustering of the features
 3. Aggregating the histograms of the visual words for each of the traning images